maartenq/ansible-role-vim-conf-pathogen/README.rst

 deploy_vim_conf_git
 =====================

-Ansible Role for configuring Vim with .vim for a Git repository and Pathogen plugin en runtime manager.
+Deploys a .vim config from a Git repository and uses Pathogen to install plugins.

 Requirements
 ------------